Tomographer/tomographer/README.md

-The `tomorun` executable produces a histogram of a figure of merit under the distribution relevant for a reliable error analysis as described in [Faist & Renner, Practical Reliable Error Bars in Quantum Tomography, arXiv:XXXX.XXXXX (September 2015)].
+The `tomorun` executable produces a histogram of a figure of merit under the distribution relevant for a reliable error analysis as described in [Faist & Renner, Practical Reliable Error Bars in Quantum Tomography, arXiv:1509.06763 (2015)].
 The measurement data are specified as independent POVM outcomes.

 The C++ framework is a set of abstract and generic classes which you can combine in your preferred way to implement this random walk for even more general